catarinam93/Fifteen-Puzzle-Solver/README.md

 # Fifteen-Puzzle-Solver
-First assignment of the course Artificial Intelligence (2nd year, 2nd semester)
+First assignment of the course Artificial Intelligence (BSc in Artificial Intelligence and Data Science 2nd year, 2nd semester)

 ## A little context
 ### Problem Description